 If you’ve neutral or cool skin tones, go for ashy brown highlights.
 It’s the meeting point of brown and silver.
-In case, the ends of your hair is lighter, ask your stylist to cool down the ends of your hair with ashy brown highlights.
+In case, the ends of your hair are lighter, ask your stylist to cool down the ends of your hair with ashy brown highlights.
 The best part of such a highlight is it requires low maintenance.
-Just use a purple shampoo and apply conditioner after every wash.
+Just use a purple shampoo and apply a conditioner after every wash.

-3. Red Highlights for Asian Skin
+3. Red Highlights for Asian Hair

 4. Hues of White and Grey

 Grey hair isn’t just a sign of aging anymore.
 White and grey highlights, done in a braided way, can add volume to your shoulder-length tresses.
-This combination has become a trend among the many young Asian women.
+This combination has become a trend among many young Asian women.
 If placed right, white and grey highlights can add a certain playfulness to your long and dark tresses.
 Look at the image to get the highlight as is done here.

 5. Golden Brown Asian Hair Highlights

-If you have cool skin tone, try this hair color.
+If you have a cool skin tone, try this hair color.
 Golden brown highlights create a dimensional and multi-faceted appearance by capturing light.
 The best thing about this hair color is its warm and nice glow.
-Moreover, most of the Asian ladies have naturally dark tresses.
+Moreover, most Asian ladies have naturally dark tresses.
 Such a highlight will create a good contrast.
 This highlight looks extremely flattering on Asian skin.

 6. Blue Highlights for Asian Hair

-7. Copper Highlights for Asian Skin Tone
+7. Copper Highlights Asian Hair

 Black-haired girls will look extremely stylish with this reddish hue of copper highlights.
-Not only will it add shine to your tresses but will also is perfect for a professional purpose.
+Not only will it add shine to your tresses but will also is perfect for professional purpose.
 For a three-tone look, add two slight highlights of golden shades.

-If you’ve light brown hair, chunky copper red highlights blends very nicely.
+If you’ve light brown hair, chunky copper red highlights blend very nicely.
 At the same time, it creates the perfect color combo for summer and spring.
 As the highlight fade, you will get a natural red tone.

 8. Auburn Asian Hair Highlights

-Auburn highlights never goes out of style, especially for those Asian women having black hair.
+Auburn highlights never go out of style, especially for those Asian women having black hair.
 Such a highlight flatters olive skin tones.
 The combination of black and auburn brings a little warmth to your hair texture.
 This auburn shade is the perfect way to feel vampy and sexy without too much effort – these highlights are sure to keep you on everyone’s radar.